kryptonian41/apimedix/README.md

 # Apimedix

-This is a assignment project for Innovaccer's Hackercamp 2019.
+This is a assignment project for **Innovaccer's Hackercamp 2019**.

----

 ## Demo

-You can view the live example [here](https://www.google.com).
+You can view the live example [here](https://www.apimedix.herokuapp.com).

----

 ## Tech Stack Used

 ### Backend

----

 1. Node.js - To set up the server
 2. MongoDb